wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

   :ref:`contact_and_presence_sharing`, you should update your xivo-ctid configuration.
 * the :ref:`cti-protocol` is now versioned and a message will be displayed if the server and a client have incompatible protocol versions.

+Consult the `16.01 Roadmap <https://projects.wazo.community/versions/237>`_ for more information.

 Archives